Top-ranked recipe named "Chocolate Eclairs with Custard Filling"

 Try this Chocolate Eclairs with Custard Filling recipe, or contribute your own.
-"Corn" and "Pastries" are two of the tags cooks chose for Chocolate Eclairs with Custard Filling.
+"Corn" and "Pastries" are two tags used to describe Chocolate Eclairs with Custard Filling.

 "My mother had a large collection of McCall's cookbooks and recipe cards and I to have collected their recipes for over 30 years.
 In almost every case I have found their recipes to have clear and easy to follow directions that result in delicious dishes.
 This excellent recipe is no exception...these eclairs do take some time but they weren't that difficult to make and they tasted absolutely wonderful!
 Well worth the effort!"- sgrishka